Preparing for College

 Review your health insurance policy so that you understand your coverage, co-payments, and prescription plan.
 Check with your health insurance provider to verify coverage for "out of area" non-emergencies.
 Keep a personal health insurance card in your wallet and make a copy to add to the health form in the event you lose or misplace it.

-Consider keeping a first aid kit with Band-Aids, disposable gloves, an ice pack, hand sanitizer, antibiotic ointment, hydrocortisone cream, alcohol pads, disposable thermometers, a small flashlight, over-the-counter medications for pain/fever/allergies, throat lozenges, an EpiPen (if indicated for severe allergies), bottled water, and sports drinks.
+Bring face masks, disinfectant wipes/sprays, and hand sanitizer.
+Your first aid kit should contain Band-Aids, disposable gloves, an ice pack, antibiotic ointment, hydrocortisone cream, alcohol pads, thermometer, a small flashlight, over-the-counter medications for pain/fever/allergies/cold/coughs, throat lozenges, and an EpiPen (if indicated for severe allergies).
 Refill as needed.

 Humidifier and Heating Pad